dos-group/vessim/README.md

 For complex scenarios that involve custom co-simulation actors we recommend cloning and editing this depository directly.

+## Work in progress

+Our team at the [Distributed and Operating Systems](https://distributedsystems.berlin/) group at TU Berlin is actively working to improve Vessim.
+We are currently working on the following aspects and features:

+- **Software-in-the-loop API**: We will soon release a new API for SiL simulations with new examples and better documentation.
+- **System Advisor Model (SAM)**: We are working on integrating NREL's [SAM](https://sam.nrel.gov/) as a subsystem in Vessim, allowing for better simulation of solar arrays, wind farms, and other types of renewable energy generators.
+- **Flower**: We are working on integrating Vessim into the federated learning framework [Flower](https://flower.ai).
+- **Validation**: We are working on validating the accuracy of Vessim compared to real hardware testbeds.

 ## Datasets

 Vessim comes with ready-to-user datasets for solar irradiance and average carbon intensity provided by